Umineko When They Cry: Anime

 A 26-episode anime adaptation based on the visual novel series aired in Japan between July 2 and December 24, 2009 on Chiba TV, and aired on additional stations at later times.
 The anime is produced by the animation studio Studio Deen and directed by Chiaki Kon, with Toshifumi Kawase handling series scripts and Yoko Kikuchi designing the characters based on Ryūkishi07's original concepts.
 The opening theme of the anime is "Katayoku no Tori" (片翼の鳥) by Akiko Shikata, and the ending theme is "La Divina Tragedia: Makyoku" (la divina tragedia～魔曲～) by Jimang from Sound Horizon.
 The singles for both songs were released on August 19 and September 16, 2009, respectively.
 The anime is licensed by NIS America for release in North America and was released in two Blu-ray Disc compilation volumes in December 2012.

 Internet radio show

 An Internet radio show titled Umineko no Naku Koro ni Episode R: Radio of the Golden Witch aired ten episodes between August 26, 2009 and January 13, 2010.
 Produced by Animate TV, the show was hosted by Sayaka Ohara (the voice of Beatrice in the anime adaptation) and featured numerous guests who were also voice actors from the anime such as Daisuke Ono (Battler) and Marina Inoue (Jessica).
 A special episode was later aired on April 28, 2010 featuring Rina Satō (Ange) and Ryukishi07 as guests.
 Two CD compilation volumes containing two CDs each were released on December 23, 2009 and January 27, 2010 compiling the ten main episodes.

+Stage play

+Since April 2022, the theatre troupe Shingidan Mumei Classics has produced stage play adaptations of the first six episodes, under the name Umineko no Naku Koro ni: Stage of the Golden Witch (うみねこのなく頃に ～Stage of the golden Witch～) as an official collaboration project with 07th Expansion.
+Sayaka Ohara reprised her role as Beatrice for the performance of Episode 1.
+An adaptation of the seventh episode, Requiem of the Golden Witch, is slated for September 2026.